Canada - Kyrgyz Republic Relations

-Canada has had diplomatic relations with the Kyrgyz Republic since 1992.
-Canada is represented in the Kyrgyz Republic by the Canadian Embassy in Astana, Kazakhstan.
-Canada also has an Honorary Consul in Bishkek.
-The Kyrgyz Republic is represented in Canada by the Embassy of the Kyrgyz Republic in Washington, DC, USA.
-The Kyrgyz Republic has also appointed a former Canadian diplomat, Mr. Rodney Irwin, Honorary Consul in Ottawa.
+Canada established diplomatic relations with the Kyrgyz Republic in 1992.
+Canada is represented in the Kyrgyz Republic by the Canadian Embassy in Astana, Kazakhstan and maintains an Honorary Consulate in Bishkek.
+The Kyrgyz Republic is represented in Canada by the Embassy of the Kyrgyz Republic in Washington, D.C., USA. and has an Honorary Consulate in Montréal.

 - Date Modified: